Information about Application Options

 - Additional information may be found at the Common Application website.

-- Amherst is one of more than 100 colleges and universities accepting the Coalition Application, a application option offered by the Coalition for Access, Affordability and Success.
+- Amherst is one of more than 150 colleges and universities accepting the Coalition Application, a application option offered by the Coalition for College.

-- Coalition member institutions are committed to improving access to higher education by providing financial aid that meets the full demonstrated need of all admitted domestic students and demonstrating a history of student success by graduating at least 70% of their students within six years.
+- Coalition member institutions are committed to improving access to higher education by providing responsible, substantial financial aid to lower-income, under-resourced and/or first-generation students and demonstrating a commitment to student graduation.
 (Amherst meets the full 100% demonstrated financial need of all admitted students, domestic and international, and has a six-year graduation rate of 96%.)

 - The Coalition provides a free set of online tools and resources -- MyCoalition -- to assist students in assembling the materials needed for the college search and application process.

-- The Coalition Application is the only national higher education application that is fully compliant with Section 508 standards for accessibility to people with disabilities, including text-to-speech conversion, alt text for images, and "no-mouse" navigation consistent with assistive technologies.
+- The Coalition Application is fully compliant with Section 508 standards for accessibility to people with disabilities, including text-to-speech conversion, alt text for images, and "no-mouse" navigation consistent with assistive technologies.

 - The Coalition Application is available online on August 1.